PaddlePaddle/PaddleSpeech/README.md

     cd examples/tiny
     ```

     Notice that this is only a toy example with a tiny sampled subset of LibriSpeech.
-If we would like to try with the complete dataset (would take several days for training), please go to `examples/librispeech` instead.
+If you would like to try with the complete dataset (would take several days for training), please go to `examples/librispeech` instead.
 - Prepare the data

     ```bash
     sh run_data.sh
     ```

-    `run_data.sh` will download dataset, generate manifests, collect normalizer' statistics and build vocabulary.
-Once the data preparation is done, we will find the data (only part of LibriSpeech) downloaded in `~/.cache/paddle/dataset/speech/libri` and the corresponding manifest files generated in `./data/tiny` as well as a mean stddev file and a vocabulary file.
-It has to be run for the very first time we run this dataset and is reusable for all further experiments.
+    `run_data.sh` will download dataset, generate manifests, collect normalizer's statistics and build vocabulary.
+Once the data preparation is done, you will find the data (only part of LibriSpeech) downloaded in `~/.cache/paddle/dataset/speech/libri` and the corresponding manifest files generated in `./data/tiny` as well as a mean stddev file and a vocabulary file.
+It has to be run for the very first time you run this dataset and is reusable for all further experiments.
 - Train your own ASR model

     ```bash
     sh run_train.sh
     ```

     `run_train.sh` will start a training job, with training logs printed to stdout and model checkpoint of every pass/epoch saved to `./checkpoints/tiny`.
-We can resume the training from these checkpoints, or use them for inference, evaluation and deployment.
+These checkpoints could be used for training resuming, inference, evaluation and deployment.
 - Case inference with an existing model

     ```bash
     sh run_infer.sh
     ```

     `run_infer.sh` will show us some speech-to-text decoding results for several (default: 10) samples with the trained model.
 The performance might not be good now as the current model is only trained with a toy subset of LibriSpeech.
-To see the results with a better model, we can download a well-trained (trained for several days, with the complete LibriSpeech) model and do the inference:
+To see the results with a better model, you can download a well-trained (trained for several days, with the complete LibriSpeech) model and do the inference:

     ```bash
     sh run_infer_golden.sh